 Water-soluble packaging is a special pesticide container or package.
 Both the package and the pesticide dissolve when you put the package in water.
 Using pesticides in water-soluble packaging protects you the same as a closed system does.
+But if the pesticide has the word "DANGER" on the label, you must also use a closed system if you moving or loading the diluted pesticide into another tank.
 NEVER cut open a water-soluble package, even if you only want to use part of it.
 This puts you in great danger of getting the pesticide on you and becoming sick or hurt.